Redundancy: selection and notice periods

 - membership or non-membership of a trade union

-- exercising your statutory rights (for example by asking for a written statement of employment particulars
+- exercising your statutory rights (such as asking for a written statement of employment facts)

 - taking part in lawful industrial action lasting 12 weeks or less